Hab-eeb/Hab-eeb.github.io/README.md

-This is the spa i created for the facebook dev cirlces and andela challenge for the novel covid 19 estimator
+This is the spa i created for the facebook dev cirlces and andela challenge for the novel covid 19 estimator i worked on.